godotengine/godot-docs/classes/class_physics2ddirectspacestate.rst

 If the ray did not intersect anything, then an empty dictionary (dir.empty()==true) is returned instead.

-Additionally, the method can take an array of objects or :ref:`RID<class_rid>`\ s that are to be excluded from collisions, a bitmask representing the physics layers to check in, and another bitmask for the types of objects to check (see TYPE_MASK\_\* constants).
+Additionally, the method can take an array of objects or :ref:`RID<class_rid>`\ s that are to be excluded from collisions, or a bitmask representing the physics layers to check in.

 .. _class_Physics2DDirectSpaceState_intersect_shape: